nrepl/piggieback/docs/architecture.md

 Piggieback supports a range of nREPL versions (1.0 through current).
 The differences are handled by runtime feature detection (for example resolving `interruptible-eval/evaluator` to decide how to bind per-message state, and resolving `replying-PrintWriter` for print middleware).
-These checks are currently spread across the implementation; centralizing them is roadmap item M1.
+These checks live in one place, the `cider.piggieback.compat` namespace (roadmap item M1).

 Piggieback also couples tightly to ClojureScript compiler internals (`cljs.analyzer`, `cljs.env`, `cljs.closure`, `cljs.tagged-literals`, and the non-public parts of `cljs.repl`).
-This is largely unavoidable given there is no public "evaluate a cljs form in this env and hand me the result" API, but it is fragile, and isolating it behind one thin, version-guarded namespace is roadmap item M2 (and a prerequisite for B1).
+This is largely unavoidable given there is no public "evaluate a cljs form in this env and hand me the result" API, but it is fragile, so it is confined to a single namespace, `cider.piggieback.cljs`, which exposes a small Clojure-facing API the middleware talks to instead of reaching into the compiler directly (roadmap item M2).
+That boundary is also what makes the planned evaluation-ownership refactor (B1) tractable.